Ofcom accepts BBC radio cuts to expand local online news prompting media outcry

 The chief executive of News Media Association said the BBC’s plans will ‘directly threaten the sustainability of local news’.

-The media watchdog said the impact of the plans, which come as part of the broadcaster’s new digital-first strategy, would likely be less than 1% on the total revenue of online local news providers.
+The media watchdog said the impact of the plans, which come as part of the broadcaster’s new digital-first strategy, on the total revenues of online local news providers would likely be less than 1%.

 It said: “While the proposals will mean that the volume of BBC online local news content may grow and attract more audience, it will not necessarily replace the interest in and consumption of commercial online local news content that already exists.